Dr. Bruce Zahn joined the core faculty in the Philadelphia College of Osteopathic

 Dr. Zahn completed his undergraduate degree in psychology at Rutgers University and

-received his master's degree in clinical psychology at Fairleigh Dickinson University,
+earned his master's degree in clinical psychology at Fairleigh Dickinson University,

 Teaneck, NJ.
 He completed his doctoral studies in school psychology at Temple University.